 If Student’s actions are deemed to be disruptive or detrimental to the welfare of the student living community, or in violation of any rules and regulations set by University, she may be required to move to another room and may be subject to dismissal from Room.

-If Student has requested a double occupancy room and for any reason a roommate is not in residence, Student shall agree to accept a roommate as assigned or complete a room change request form for either a different room, if available, or different room type.
+If Student has requested a double occupancy room and for any reason a roommate is not in residence, Student shall agree to accept a roommate as assigned or complete a room change request form for either a different room, if available, .

 Changes in Room assignments may be made only with the approval of the Office of Residence Life.
 If Student makes an unapproved change, she may be required to move back to the originally assigned room and subject to disciplinary action.